 The great news is that our company crosses all of our T’s and dot all of our I’s when it comes to permits and processes.

 The D contractor classification means I can do all types of building projects pertaining to the home.
 The City of Omaha will give you a roofing and siding license without passing a test.
 But if you want to install windows, build decks or renovate kitchens and bathrooms and build additions, you must pass what amounts to a building inspector test demonstrating an understanding of the building codes requirements involved in various construction projects.

-If you are hiring someone to build a deck or do a full roof replacement, if they do not meet code requirements such as footing depths and Council Bluffs Tamko Roof ice and water shield waterproof membrane guidelines, they can not only run afoul of the inspectors but will not be doing things as they should be done.
+If you are hiring someone to build a deck or do a full roof replacement and they do not meet code requirements such as footing depths and roofing ice and water shield waterproof membrane guidelines, they can not only run afoul of the inspectors but will not be doing things as they should be done.

-If you hire a contractor to do your kitchen and they tear it up and get caught with no permit and no license you could be waiting a long time for them to be able to come back and finish your job 6 weeks + 4 weeks or more if they do not pass the test 1st time gets pretty scary unless you like stuff you can make in the toaster in the living room.
+If you hire a contractor to do your kitchen and they tear it up and get caught with no permit and no license you could be waiting a long time for them to be able to come back and finish your job if they do not pass the test the first time.
+It gets pretty scary unless you like to eat stuff you can make in the toaster in the living room.

 The great news is that our company crosses all of our T’s and dots all of our I’s when it comes to permits and processes.
 If you’re seeking a remodeling company who is passionate, an industry leader, and known for their attention to detail, call (402) 896-8012, and let’s chat about your next remodeling project details.